entropy-infrastructure/langtree/README.md

 We currently only have recording to JSON but expect to see more by 08/11/23

 ### Providers
+Models: We currently support OpenAI.

+## Roadmap
+Function Calling: We plan to support function calls in the VERY near future.
-Models: We currently support OpenAI and Huggingface via the OpenAI and EasyLLM libraries respectively.
+Models: To support Azure, Huggingface (local and remote), Anthropic and Cohere
 VectorDBs: Currently in development.
 Again we promise to maintain minimal levels of abstraction.
+Recording: We are in the process of implementing S3, Planetscale, and more!